Updating % Complete in Clarity:

 Update % Complete Job:

-Clarity 12.0.5 has a new job that will process, calculate and update all tasks that have been flagged.
+Clarity has a job that will process, calculate and update all tasks that have been flagged.
 The job is optimized to only recalculate those projects with tasks that have been flagged.
 The job will also update up the entire project hierarchy to the top-most master project.
 Thus, changes made in a nested subproject will get rolled up completely to the top-most project.

 This job will automatically be invoked by the Update Earned Value Totals job and the Update Earned Value History jobs.
 This ensures that % Complete is up-to-date before Clarity calculates earned value metrics.

 It is important to schedule this job to run at a recurrence interval that will provide users with updated values at consistent times.
 You should communicate this schedule to your organization so that users can expect % Complete data to change and to be reflected on a regular schedule.
 Alternately, you can grant access rights to this job for your project managers and stakeholders that need to view current data on demand.

 Update Earned Value Button:

 Clarity includes a button called Update Earned Value on several pages (Project Baseline, Task List, Task WBS).
 This button refreshes the earned value metrics 'as of right now'.
 In addition, it also refreshes and calculates the % Complete values for the current project only.
 This is an important difference between the background job and the button.